How To Improve As Protection Warrior — Dragonflight 10.2

 If you are stacking as many defensive tools as possible and completely neglecting your damage output, you and your raid are worse off.
 Occasionally there are situations where you do need to stack survivability as much as possible, but those situations are few and far between.
 There is a balance to be had.
 You should not go for damage so much so that you are dying or making it difficult for your healers, but once you are surviving comfortably, the rest of your effort should go into dealing as much damage as possible.

-5. Not Timing Active Mitigation Correctly
+Timing Active Mitigation Correctly

 In the case of Shield Block, it is important that you maximize its effecitve uptime.
 That means having it up when you are actually taking blockable damage.
 It is okay to use a charge when you are not tanking for damage purposes if it will not impact your overall success, but if you know you are about to tank the boss, you should start saving your charges.
 It is also important to watch out for mechanics such as channels and casts.
 If the boss is about to spend 5 seconds casting a spell, you are probably better off waiting on that Shield Block charge.